Skip to main content

 The HSCN DNS service is provided to all HSCN-connected Organisations on only the above listed IP addresses.

-The following IPs must be removed from Organisations DNS configuration, as they will be decommissioned in the near future, and without notice.
+The following IPs must be removed from organisations’ DNS configuration, as they will be entirely decommissioned in 2024 without further notice.

 194.72.7.137